Raymond, ou Le secret de la reine

-The opera revisits the myth of the iron mask.
+The opera in three acts revisits the myth of the Man in the Iron Mask.
 Raymond, a young peasant in love with an orphan (Stelle), is recognized as the twin brother of Louis XIV and persecuted so as not to hinder his reign.
 At the end of the three acts, the hero and his beloved manage to flee thanks to the sacrifice of the Chevalier de Rosargues: brutal soldier, father of Stelle whose mother he raped and killed.
 He replaces Raymond behind his iron mask hoping for redemption.

 If the work seems to have had a certain public success, it is difficult to assess today as the press of the time shows hostility to Raymond, considered unworthy of an academician.